 Ali and JJ!

 Returning to the ship, we couldn't resist some cornhole!
-It was really windy and Mike and Jim struggled to get them on the board.
+It was really windy.
+Mike and Jim struggled to get them on the cornhole board throwing them into the wind.

 Beth won all 4 games with Mike.
 She scored more points than anyone.